blackjk3/react-form-builder/README.md

 $ npm start
 ```
 Then navigate to http://localhost:8080/ in your browser and you should be able to see the form builder in action.

+# Tests
+To run tests you will need canvas installed